Beijing to London 2002

 Dejectedly I joined the queue for the ticket offices, and bought my fourth Paris-Calais ticket of the day, for the 5pm train I'd wanted to avoid.
 If all had gone to plan I'd have been on the train from Dover to London by 5pm.
 In the end, I reached Calais with only minutes to spare before the last ferry of the day.

 As we crossed the channel I looked at the lights of France receding, and the lights of England approaching.
-The last time I'd seen the sea was at Qinhuangdao almost two months previously, and now I was on the other side of the Eurasian landmass.
+The last time I'd seen the sea was at Qinhuangdao almost two months previously, and now I was on the other side of the whole Eurasian landmass.
 Night was falling as we pulled out of Calais, and we got to Dover in darkness.
 I hurried off the ferry to the train station, and got the last train to Charing Cross.
 I finally got back home at 1am, staggered at what a farce the last step had been, happy to be home, and slightly unable to believe that I'd just travelled a third of the way around the world by train.